Maniktyagis/Expenses-Application-dockerized/README.md

 # Expenses-Tracker-WebApp
 ## Overview
-The Expenses Tracker App is a robust financial management solution developed using cutting-edge technologies such as Spring Boot, Spring Security, and MySQL.
-With user authentication and authorization features, users can securely sign up, sign in, and perform CRUD operations on their expenses.
-The app's intuitive interface, powered by Thymeleaf and Bootstrap, ensures a seamless user experience.
-The filtering functionality allows users to efficiently organize and analyze their financial data.
-Explore the power of streamlined expense tracking and financial control with this feature-rich application.<br> (Screenshots below for more illustration)
+The Expenses Tracker App is a smart and secure way to manage your daily finances.
+Built using Spring Boot, Spring Security, and MySQL, this app lets users easily track, organize, and analyze their expenses — all in one place.

+With a clean and user-friendly interface powered by Thymeleaf and Bootstrap, it’s designed to make expense management effortless and enjoyable.

 ## Technologies Used
 - Java